hdseventh/TShock-Gatekeeper/README.md

+# Warning!
+This plugin haven't been tested fully.
+This is a new source code i created because i lost the original one.
+So i am pretty sure there will be some bugs.
+If you found any please create an issue for it or you can also help me fix it by doing pull request :)

 # TShock-Gatekeeper
 TShock gatekeeper, i don't really know what to put here.
 This is literally a gatekeeper, if you have the "pass" you can enter the server else you'll be kicked by the gatekeeper.
 This is just a glorified whitelist for my terraria server "KodokMan" a year ago (now it is closed).
 Pretty useful when your server are under attack by persistent cheaters at 3 AM in the morning.
 This will hold them from joining your server while you sleep and let your 8 AM self handle them.